MikPak/Iaso/viestintasuunnitelma.md

 #	General channels for communication

-The team's ways of communication consist of telepone, e-mail, mail, www and other literary / verbal ways of communication.
+The team's ways of communication consist of telephone, e-mail, mail, www, slack and other literary / verbal ways of communication.
 # Literary communication
 The literary communication about / for the project consists mainly of JAMK's official reporting model.
 #	Inner communication